chrisdiana/chrisdiana.github.io/src/posts/2015-09-01-native-javascript-templating.md

 ### Why Native?

-Frameworks and plugins all come and go with the tide... but one thing that will remain is vanilla javascript (and most likely jQuery).
+Frameworks and plugins all come and go with the tide... but one thing that will remain is vanilla javascript.
 A few years ago Mustache was all the rage.
 Now Handlebars.js is the new hot kid on the block ( [a little Handlebars warning](https://bryce.fisher-fleig.org/blog/handlebars-considered-harmful/)
 ).
 Why keep having to relearn (and rebuild) your projects everytime a new framework or plugin is released?